 WVNCC | West Virginia Northern Community College

-Associate in Applied Science Degree
+Associate in Applied Science

-Transfer to West Liberty State College 2+2
+Transfer to West Liberty University

 Note: The “2+2” term is used to refer to a transfer agreement through which a student completes an Associate degree at one institution and finishes a Bachelor degree at another institution.
-Due to individual student factors, part-time or full-time status, need for developmental coursework, scheduling and availability of courses, or other factors, all students may not be able to complete these degrees in 2 (Associate) or 4 (Bachelor) years.
+Due to individual student factors, part-time or full-time status, need for transitional education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete these degrees in 2 (Associate) or 4 (Bachelor) years.
 The term “2+2” does not imply a guarantee that a student will be able to complete all requirements in 4 years.

 Further, 2+2 articulation agreements contain very specific requirements which have been agreed upon and approved by the administration and faculty at both institutions.
 Because of this, petitions for course substitutions will not usually be considered or approved to allow a student to graduate under a 2+2 program.

 Students completing this option will receive an Associate in Applied Science degree from West Virginia Northern.
 Upon completing the additional credit hours required at WLU, they will receive a Bachelor of Arts Degree in Teacher Education with an English specialization.